General Questions

 (New URL) www.mystore.com/category/page2.html

-It will be the same after migration and a domain switch.
+It will remain the same after the migration and domain switch.

-However, if you’ll change the domain name on the Target store to different one, than on a Source store, your redirection will still lead users to www.mystore.com/category/page2.htm.
+However, if you change the domain name on the target store to something different from the source store, your redirection will still lead users to www.mystore.com/category/page2.htm.

-Please note: The additional option allows to migrate redirects already existing on Source Cart.
+Please note: This additional option migrates redirects that already exist on your source cart.

 More info